MATLAB is the premier programming language of scientific computing in university, research, and industry.

 Linear algebra including eigendecomposition, orthogonalization, and principal components analysis

 Get started today!

-There is no doubt that MATLAB is the premier programming language of scientific computing in university, research, and industry.
+There is no doubt that MATLAB is the premier programming language of scientific computing and data science in university, research, and industry.

 The sooner you sign up for this course, the sooner you will be able to advance your career in engineering, physics, biology, finance (or other fields using MATLAB).